Underrated State Parks That Are in Your Backyard

 Best Thing to Do in Calaveras Big Trees

-Although seeing the giant sequoias is a must-do, we also recommend planning to take a thrilling rafting trip down Stanislaus River.
+Although seeing the giant sequoias is a must-do, we also recommend planning a thrilling rafting trip down Stanislaus River.
 This will let you see and experience the park in a way most people don't get to see it.

 17. Sky Meadows State Park, Virginia (Tie)